Arts and Culture

 Information Sessions

-Up to four presentations will be held in advance of the submission deadline for those interested in applying to the Call for Artists.
-These sessions will be approximately 1.5 hours and will provide a review of the first four phases of the Indigenous Placemaking initiative (2018 – 2024), information about the locations and spaces for this placemaking initiative (2025), review of the submission guidelines, and a question period.
+Two presentations will be held in advance of the submission deadline for those interested in applying to the Call for Artists.
+These sessions will be approximately 1.5 hours and will provide a review of the first four phases of the Indigenous Placemaking initiative (2018-2024), information about the location and space for this placemaking initiative (2026), review of the submission guidelines, and a question period.

-Details regarding the workshop dates are as follows.
+Please visit calgarylibrary.ca/connect/indigenous-services for details regarding the workshop.
 A detailed information package will be available for those unavailable to attend.

 Benefits for Artist/Artist Teams

-Identified below are responsibilities of Calgary Public Library to uphold for the artist or artist team:
+Identified below are responsibilities of the Calgary Public Library to uphold for the artist or artist team:

 • Guidance and support of artwork creation from the Elders’ Guidance Circle and the Indigenous Placemaking Program coordinator.